Covariance/predict-gibbs-energies/README.md

 - Tests provided to cover formula standartization.

-- Predictor refactored and type hints provided.
+- Predictor refactored and type hints provided in accordance with MyPy guidelines.

+- Integrational tests for matching results with previous implementation provided.

+## TBD

+- Move floating-point calculations to high-precision class, such as Decimal.